Varyx (A Programming Language)

 All the following samples are valid Varyx code and currently supported.

-Every value in Varyx is a list of zero or more things.
-Every thing has a type.
+Every value in Varyx is a list of zero or more items.
+Every item has a type.

 Basic types